-These are the top 10 world’s priciest cities for 2017:
+These are the top 10 world’s priciest cities:

 New York is a worldwide known city with diverse and flourishing economic and entertainment activities.

 In a 2009 survey by Mercer, Geneva was found to have the 3rd-highest quality of life in the world.
-The global city is a worldwide center for diplomacy.
+The global city is a worldwide centre for diplomacy.

 Country: South Korea